Analysis | Biden goes home a lot — but not as much as Trump went to Trump properties

 Trump’s trips also involved a lot more travel.
 Considering only the trips to and from each location, Biden’s trips meant about 7,400 miles in travel.
 Trump’s constituted more than 27,500 miles, nearly four times as many.
 (This includes his trips to New York City, which departed from his club in New Jersey and not from D.C.)

 This analysis certainly risks using a bit of whataboutism to excuse Biden’s time away from the White House, which is certainly unusual for recent non-Trump presidents.
-But it is the case that the implications and costs of Biden’s travel has been quite different than that occurring during Trump’s presidency.
+But it is the case that the implications and costs of Biden’s travel have been quite different from that occurring during Trump’s presidency.

 For example, it seems quite unlikely that Biden is profiting financially from his trips home.
 Trump did.